-82. As can be seen in the table above, there was a lower return rate in applications that came from fellow LATAM States (26% compared with 38% in applications from non-LATAM States).
-This was also the case in 2015 and 2008: in 2015 the overall return rate was 30% in applications from fellow LATAM States and 51% in applications from non-LATAM States and the proportions were 42% and 46%, respectively, in 2008.

-83. In cases received from fellow LATAM States there was also a higher proportion of judicial orders refusing the return of the child (14% compared with 7%).
+- 82. As can be seen in the table above and the graph below, there was a lower return rate in applications that came from fellow LATAM States (26% compared with 38% in applications from non-LATAM States).
+This was also the case in 2015 and 2008: in 2015 the overall return rate was 30% in applications from fellow LATAM States and 51% in applications from non-LATAM States and the proportions were 42% and 46%, respectively, in 2008. - 83.
+In cases received from fellow LATAM States there was also a higher proportion of judicial orders refusing the return of the child (14% compared with 7%).
 This was not the case in 2015 where the proportions were 12% and 14%, respectively.

-c.
-The applications decided in court

-84. In 2021, 108 applications received by LATAM States were decided in court (27%).
-51 of these ended in an order for return (47%), 48 in a refusal to return (44%), and the remaining 8% in other outcomes, including 6 orders for access/contact.
+- c.
+The applications decided in court - 84.
+In 2021, 109 applications received by LATAM States were decided in court (27%).
+51 of these ended in an order for return (47%), 49 in a refusal to return (45%), and the remaining 8% in other outcomes, including 6 orders for access/contact.
 The proportion of return applications decided in court is lower than the global average of 38%.
 But the decline is less pronounced as against 2015.
 In LATAM States the proportion of cases going to court declined from 30% in 2015 to 27% in 2021, whereas globally the decline was from 43% in 2015 to 38% in 2021.

-85. As mentioned above (see paras 75-76), a further 116 applications were pending.
-The status of these cases was not always known but at least 26 were pending a first instance or appeal decision before the courts.

-86. This can be compared with the global averages of 38% of applications being decided in court, 59% ending in an order for return, 35% in a refusal and 5% for other reasons.

-d.
-Judicial refusals and reasons for refusal

-87. In 2021, 12% of applications received by LATAM States ended in a judicial order refusing the return of the child, compared with 13% globally (in 2015 13% of applications received by LATAM States ended in a judicial order refusing the return of the child, compared with 12% globally).
-The table below shows the reasons cited in these 48 cases.
+- 85. As mentioned above, a further 116 applications were pending.
+The status of these cases was not always known but at least 26 were pending a first instance or appeal decision before the courts. - 86.
+This can be compared with the global averages of 38% of applications being decided in court, 59% ending in an order for return, 35% in a refusal and 5% for other reasons. - d.
+Judicial refusals and reasons for refusal - 87.
+In 2021, 12% of applications received by LATAM States ended in a judicial order refusing the return of the child, compared with 13% globally (in 2015 13% of applications received by LATAM States ended in a judicial order refusing the return of the child, compared with 12% globally).
+The table below shows the reasons cited in these 48 cases. - 88.
+The table and graph below show that these figures are largely in line with those globally, albeit with a higher proportion of applications being refused on the basis of Article 13(1)(b), or the applicant not having or not exercising rights of custody.
+But the standout difference is the reliance being placed on Article 20.
+Indeed, all the refusals based wholly or partially on this Article in the 2021 Study, were from the LATAM region.

-Frequency Percentage

-Child not habitually resident in Requesting State 1 2%

-Applicant had no rights of custody 6 13%

-Art.
-12 (settlement of the child) 9 19%

-Art.
-13(1)(a) (applicant not exercising rights of custody) 7 15%

-Art.
-13(1)(a) (consent) 4 8%

-Art.
-13(1)(a) (acquiescence) 3 6%

-Art.
-13(1)(b) (grave risk) 24 50%

-Art.
-13(2) (child's objections to return) 12 25%

-Art.
-20 (human rights) 7 15%

-Number of reasons 73 152%

-Number of applications 48